-Human Anatomy and Physiology I and II ^{1,2,3,4,5} 8
+Human Anatomy and Physiology I ar nd II ^{1,2,3,4,5} 8

 Microbiology or Bacteriology ^{2,4,5} 4

 English

 Composition I and II 3 6

 Literature ^{3,5} 3

-Technical Writing or Equivalent ^{4,6,7} 3

 History and Government

-American History I and II ^{3,5,8} 6
+American History I and II 3,5,7 6

-U.S. Government and Texas State and Local Government ^{3,5,8} 6
+U.S. Government and Texas State and Local Government ^{3,5,7} 6

 Behavioral Sciences

-Introduction to Psychology ^{4,5} 3
+Introduction to Psychology 4,5 3

 Sociology or Anthropology ^{3,4,5} 3

-Development Psychology (Lifespan) ^{4,5} 3
+Development Psychology (Lifespan) 4,5 3

 Other

-Fine Arts (architecture, art, dance, music or theatre arts) ^{3,5} 3
+Fine Arts (architecture, art, dance, m iusic or theatre arts) ^{3,5} 3

-MATH 1301 CONTEMPORARY MATHEMATICS (An applicant taking math at UT Arlington is encouraged to complete 3 Contemporary Mathematics (MATH 1301)) Statistics 3,4,6 3
+MATH 1301 CONTEMPORARY MATHEMATICS (An applicant taking math at UT Arlington is encouraged to complete Contemporary Mathematics (MATH 1301)) 3 3

+Statistics ^{3,4,6} 3

-Upper division elective 5,9
+Upper division elective ^{5,8} 3

-- 1 If part of a two-semester sequence, both courses are required. - 2 Must contain a laboratory component. - 3 Degree Plan Core Curriculum courses. - 4 Degree Plan Program Specific courses. - 5 May be completed after enrollment in nursing program. - 6 Course must be completed with a grade of C or above prior to enrolling in the nursing program. - 7 Technical Writing is preferred.
-Equivalents include Literature, Speech, or Philosophy, as long as the courses are sophomore-level or higher, have a writing component, and are approved by an advisor. - 8 House Bill 935, passed by Sixtieth Legislature, provides that no person may receive an undergraduate degree unless she/he has taken and passed six semester hours in American political science and six semester hours in United States history. - 9 The upper division elective course is in addition to the 3 credit hour upper division nursing elective requirement included in the 35 credit RN to BSN Nursing Course listing.
+1 If part of a two-semester sequence, both courses are required.

+2 Must contain a laboratory component.

+3 Degree Plan Core Curriculum courses.

+- 4 Degree Plan Program Specific courses. - 5 May be completed after enrollment in nursing program.

+6 Course must be completed with a grade of C or above prior to enrolling in the nursing program.

+7 House Bill 935, passed by Sixtieth Legislature, provides that no person may receive an undergraduate degree unless she/he has taken and passed six semester hours in American political science and six semester hours in United States history.

+8 The upper division elective course is in addition to the 3 credit hour upper division nursing elective requirement included in the 35 credit RN to BSN Nursing Course listing.
 This general 3 credit requirement can be met by taking any upper division elective course (including a second nursing elective), or by providing documentation of being certified through a nationally recognized nursing certification examination, or by completing a workbased project in the Nursing Cooperative Education (Co-Op) Program